ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: ALAC (Apple Lossless Audio Codec)

 Initialization: The `Private Data` contains ALAC's magic cookie (both the codec specific configuration as well as the optional channel layout information).
-Its format is described in [ALAC's official source code](http://alac.macosforge.org/trac/browser/trunk/ALACMagicCookieDescription.txt).
+Its format is described in the "Magic Cookie" defined in [@!ALAC].

 ### A_ATRAC/AT1